HarshPanchal01/Harsh-Portfolio/README.md

 - Highlighted my favourite projects.
 - Contact form routed through FormSubmit.

-The codebase is intentionally lightweight with HTML, modern CSS, and a bit of JavaScript which keeps the site fast and easy to maintain.
+The codebase is intentionally lightweight with vanilla HTML, CSS, and JavaScript which keeps the site fast and easy to maintain.